pestphp/website/source/docs/guides/laravel.md

     ->assertStatus(200);
 ```

-And that's it!
+That's it!
 You should now have a fresh Laravel installation with
 a Pest test suite.

 ---